atomicals-community/atomicals-guide/README.md

 ## Atomical Numbers, IDs, REFs

 An Atomical Number is a sequential numbering scheme starting from 0.
 The numbering scheme is used to give a global order of the Atomicals that were minted.
-The Atomicals numbering scheme provides a simple way to refer to individual Atomicals with a short number that complements the Atomical ID. &#x20;
+The Atomicals numbering scheme provides a simple way to refer to individual Atomicals with a short number that complements the Atomical ID.

 Atomicals have the Atomical ID which is a unique identifier based on the hash and output of the transaction it was minted in such as _**\<txid>**_**i**_**\<index>**_ (Example: _a14e65573ff32b95b91a0ed8367feec64125e5f4ff44d9901002b262da959e6di0_).
-In contrast, the Atomical number is the sequential ordering of every Atomical that was minted, in the order they appear in the blockchain.&#x20;
+In contrast, the Atomical number is the sequential ordering of every Atomical that was minted, in the order they appear in the blockchain.

 An Atomical Reference ("REF" for short) is an alternative encoding of the Atomical ID using Crockford-base32 to provide a richer character set to make it more useful for vanity identifiers.
 (See section on 'Bitwork')